tarwn/lessthandot-hugo/blogs/content/posts/2013-10-10-angularjs-vs-knockout-serialization-4.md

 The first issue was that it will not serialize $scope, so I had to move the properties I want to serialize to an object inside scope.
 This seems reasonable, as the top level is unlikely to be an object I have read or want to write over the wire.
 It's likely to have one or more data models attached to it and a variety of front-end specific values, so this limitation shouldn't have any real world impact.

 The second issue I ran into is the calculation I was using was a function rather than a property, so it isn't serialized.
 I worked around this by adding a watch for the function result and a field to store the result of the function, using the watch to update the field.
-This works fine for my overly simplistic “plus 5” function, but I don't know how well it would scale to watching several functions with multiple variables and calls out to complex sub-calculations, conditional operations, etc.
+This works fine for my overly simplistic "plus 5" function, but I don't know how well it would scale to watching several functions with multiple variables and calls out to complex sub-calculations, conditional operations, etc.

 ## Knockout Serialization